-In order to obtain an appropriate balance of skills among Court Members, experience in strategic finance would be particularly advantageous:
+In order to obtain an appropriate balance of skills among Court Members, having a legal background would be particularly advantageous at this time.

 Equality, Diversity and Inclusion

 The University is committed to equality and diversity, and we are particularly keen to receive applications from those that are currently under-represented on Court - women; people who are disabled; and people from ethnic minorities.